 Discovered (Aug 26, 1892) by Stephane Javelle

-A 15th-magnitude peculiar galaxy (type P?) in Cetus (RA 00 39 40, Dec -14 10 28)
+A magnitude 14.7 spiral galaxy (type S? pec) in Cetus (RA 00 39 40.3, Dec -14 10 28)

-Per Dreyer, IC 41 (= Javelle 29, 1860 RA 00 32 38, NPD 104 56.6) is "very faint, small, diffuse".
-The position precesses to within 0.1 arcmin of the correct position, so the identification is certain.
+Historical Identification: Per Dreyer, IC 41 (Javelle 29, 1860 RA 00 32 38, NPD 104 56.6) is "very faint, small, diffuse".
+The position precesses to RA 00 39 40.7, Dec -14 10 24, well within the outline of the galaxy listed above, the description fits and there is nothing else nearby, so the identification is certain.
+Despite that, per Thomson several references misidentify IC 41 as NGC 207, but they are separate galaxies, as can be seen in the wide-field image below.

-Per Malcolm Thomson: Several references (including HyperLeda and Wikisky) equate IC 41 with NGC 207, but this is wrong, as shown in the wide-field image below.
-Based on recessional velocity of 3960 km/sec, about 175 million light years away.
-Given that and apparent size of 0.7 by 0.5 arcmin, about 35 thousand light years across. |
+Physical Information: Based on a recessional velocity of 3960 km/sec, IC 41 is about 185 million light years away.
+Given that and its apparent size of 0.4 by 0.3 arcmin, it is about 20 thousand light years across.

 IC 42 (= PGC 2463 = PGC 911417)